Prince Andrew stripped of royal patronages and military affiliations as sex abuse lawsuit moves ahead

 It is possible that Andrew will decide to fight the case in court, but given the negative light that process would shine on his family, most analysts see it as highly unlikely.
 As a U.K. resident, he could also simply refuse to cooperate with a trial if it does go ahead, but that tactic could be disastrous.

 The prince's best option, CBS News legal analyst Rikki Klieman said, is to try to reach a settlement with Giuffre out of court, to stop the case going to trial.
-But Giuffre would have to agree to that option, and so far, her legal team has indicated no inclination to do so.
+But Giuffre would have to agree to that option, and she has indicated no inclination to do so.

+On Friday, Giuffre said in a tweet that she was "pleased" with the judge's ruling, as it would give her "the chance to continue to expose the truth."

+"My goal has always been to show that the rich and powerful are not above the law & must be held accountable," she said in the tweets, which included thanks to her legal team and a message of solidarity with the "countless other survivors of sexual abuse & trafficking."

 Giuffre, who claims the prince sexually assaulted her on multiple occasions when she was a teenager, told CBS News in 2020 that Andrew "should be panicking," and that the royal "needs to be held accountable."